The phlebotomy program is designed to provide students with the skills and knowledge necessary to function effectively and safely as a phlebotomist.

 2. Copy of the applicant’s final high school transcript, documentation of completion of a high school equivalency (i.e..
 GED), or equivalent foreign education as verified by a GACTC-approved credential evaluation service.
 Applicants who apply during their senior year of high school must provide a copy of their final transcript following graduation from high school.

 3. PA Criminal Record information.
 Applicants must submit a Criminal Background History from the PA State Police that is within 1 year of the date of the first scheduled class session of the GACTC phlebotomy program.
-Applicants may request the background record from the PATCH system at https://epatch.state.pa.us/Home.jsp (there is a$22.00 fee).
+Applicants may request the background record from the PATCH system at https://epatch.state.pa.us/Home.jsp (there is a$22.00 fee, subject to change).
 GACTC reserves the right to deny applicants to postsecondary educational programs based on the results of the criminal background check.
 GACTC reserves the right to accept an applicant with a criminal background based on the severity, date(s), and frequency of the conviction(s).
 Instructions for completing the PA Criminal Record Check are available here.

 5. FBI Criminal History Record.
 Process online at https://www.identogo.com/.
 Follow steps on website to request digital fingerprinting.
 When prompted, enter service code (phlebotomy applicants use 1KG6NX).
 Click on “schedule or manage appointment”.
 Visit an IdentoGo Center to complete fingerprinting.
 Please provide your results to the Continuing Education Office once you receive them.
 You may e-mail the results to adulted@gactc.edu.
 You can also bring in or e-mail us your receipt that you will receive when you pay IdentoGo.